Key Takeaways

 | Voice + AI grammar fix | 130-150 WPM | 2-5 min light review | ~110 WPM effective |

-Speech to text grammar fix is what actually bridges that gap between raw speed and usable output.
-And I want to stress the “without it” scenario — voice dictation used to make some people slower.
+Consequently, Speech to text grammar fix is what actually bridges that gap between raw speed and usable output.
+Moreover, And I want to stress the “without it” scenario — voice dictation used to make some people slower.
 Not a typo.
 Genuinely slower.
 Once you add AI correction into the mix though, you're looking at 2-3x a keyboard typist's real-world throughput.

-Voicy's 2026 productivity report found that users of AI-enhanced dictation saved an average of 10+ hours per week vs keyboard-only.
-Across messaging, email drafting, note-taking, documents — all of it adds up fast.
+Nonetheless, Voicy's 2026 productivity report found that users of AI-enhanced dictation saved an average of 10+ hours per week vs keyboard-only.
+Moreover, Across messaging, email drafting, note-taking, documents — all of it adds up fast.

 Which Errors Actually Get Fixed Automatically